 Band or DJ

-Since the band or DJ will have to lug heavy equipment, set up before the event, and break down after it’s over, tipping is almost always welcome.
+Because the band or DJ will have to lug heavy equipment, set up before the event, and break down after it’s over, tipping is almost always welcome.
 The DJ often acts as the master of ceremonies as the bridal party is introduced and the wedding dance starts the celebration.
-Depending on how much they do or how long they work, tip 10-15 percent of the total music bill.
+Depending on how much they do or how long they work, tip 10 to 15 percent of the total music bill.
 Offer the musicians or DJ the tip after they perform.

 If you choose to tip the videographer, a good amount is around $50, depending on how much you want to be recorded.
 Often the photography studio offers the services of a videographer as part of a package, so you’ll have more than one person to tip.
 Give them the money at the end of the reception or after you receive the video.

 Check the contract with the limo company to see if the tip is already included.
-If not, the standard rule of thumb is around 15%.
-Give them the tip at the end of the evening.
+If not, the standard rule of thumb is around 15 percent.
+Give them a tip at the end of the evening.

 Many hairdressers charge more for weddings, so they typically don’t expect a tip.
-However, there is nothing wrong with giving them the standard 15-20 percent that you would tip them in a salon.
-Give them the tip after they provide the service.
+However, there is nothing wrong with giving them the standard 15 to 20 percent that you would tip them in a salon.
+Give them a tip after they provide the service.

 Consider the makeup artist part of the beauty team.
-The tip should be at least 15% of fee—more if they stay through the ceremony and reception for touchups.
+The tip should be at least 15 percent of the fee.
+However, increase that amount if they stay through the ceremony and reception for touchups.

 If you need to hire parking attendants, you’ll need to have someone keep tabs on the number of cars they park.
-Then tip a minimum of $1 per car or $2 if they have to drive more than a block from the venue.
+Tip a minimum of $1 per car or $2 if they have to drive more than a block from the venue.